NM Chile & Chile Ristras in Albuquerque

 Many varieties of New Mexico chile

-We carry many different varieties of chile, including Big Jim, Sandia, Miss Junie, Barker, Lumbre, and more.
+We carry many different varieties of chile from New Mexico, including Big Jim, Sandia, Miss Junie, Barker, Lumbre, and more.
 In terms of flavors, we have mild, medium, hot, x-hot, and xxx hot.
+X-hot and XXX hot are typically available later in the chile season, but almost always available by the start of September.
 Whether green or red chile, we definitely have something for you.
 If you are ever interested in learning more about different chile varieties, feel free to ask about them.
 We have spent years learning and perfecting our trade, and are always happy to share.

 New Mexican chile is a very special kind of chile pepper.
 There are a lot of different types, and we would love to share with you the differences between different kinds of chile.
 The terroir of different regions such as the Mesilla valley or Socorro valley also plays a role, but good farmers grow good chile in New Mexico.
 What makes each chile different is mainly due to whatever seed variety is used.
 Good chile comes from good genes, good nutrition and watering, and that good Southwestern sunshine.
 Our growers use good seeds and good nutrition, and it’s always sunny in New Mexico, with over 300 sunny days a year.
 Because of that, you can be sure that any variety of chile you get will be good quality.